 Some webmasters even reported their rankings returning by the afternoon.
 “Things are in massive flux right now,” says Schwartz, who continues to keep his ears and eyes open for changes.

 Granted, these are just some examples of what people were experiencing.
 They are in no way meant to describe what this algorithm update/ranking change may exactly entail.
-However, they are significant enough that we felt the need to share it so you’re aware.
+However, they are significant enough that we felt the need to share it, so you’re aware.

 Is it link-related?

 Perhaps.
 Many webmasters have admitted to their sites having spam links (“from competitors,” they have said), which, depending on the severity of the links and the potency of the update/ranking shift could affect their site.
 Still, to drop the sites entirely from the SERPs, as some have claimed, seems very extreme.
 Even so, sites have been disappearing across a wide variety of niches.
-It would depend on the types of sites before we could make any sort of guess as to why this could be happening.
+It would depend on the types of sites before we could make any guess as to why this could be happening.

 My website has been hit – help!

 Stay calm.
-It’s possible this is a bug in Google’s systems or simply a “dance,” as some have phrased it, going on with rankings.
+It’s possible this is a bug in Google’s systems or merely a “dance,” as some have phrased it, going on with rankings.
 Whatever is happening, the fluctuations we’ve seen seem too extreme for Google to stay quiet for long.